Hidden in the Haystack: Smaller Needles are More Difficult for LLMs to Find: Experimental Setup

 \subsection{Task Construction: Needles and Haystacks}

-We adapted three established question and answering benchmarks—CARDBiomedBench (biomedical reasoning), NaturalQuestions (general knowledge), and NuminaMath1.5 (mathematical reasoning)—to create controlled needle-in-a-haystack settings.
+We adapt three established question and answering benchmarks—CARDBiomedBench (biomedical reasoning), NaturalQuestions (general knowledge), and NuminaMath1.5 (mathematical reasoning)—to create controlled NIAH settings.
 Gold context sizes were varied, accompanied by distractors explicitly designed to be topically relevant yet answer-free.
 Figure~\ref{fig:token-dist} displays token count distributions for the varying sizes of gold.
+We provide further details on datasets and their metrics in \S\ref{app:benchmarks}.